 However, one thing that you must keep in mind is that every update comes with fixed security vulnerabilities and bugs.
-If you aren’t updating the website from time-to-time, it’ll be vulnerable to hackers.
+If you aren’t updating the website from time to time, it’ll be vulnerable to hackers.
 If you’re distressed about losing data or breaking up something, you can take a complete backup before installing the update.
 In this way, you can get back your previous version if things go wrong.

 6. Not Uploading Plugins & Themes

 Similar to the WordPress core, updating plugins and theme is essential as well.
-Again, using an outdated plugin or theme can bring your website into the vulnerable zone.
+Again, using an outdated plugin or theme can bring your website into a vulnerable zone.
 Often, security bugs and flaws can be found in these tools.

 If you’re using premium themes or plugins, developers might fix the issue as soon as it’s discovered.
-However, when it comes to using free theme or plugins, things might become adverse for you.
+However, when it comes to using free themes or plugins, things might become adverse for you.
 So, the only recommended way would be to either keep plugins and theme updated or uninstall the ones you don’t use anymore.

 7. Using Plain FTP Instead of SFTP/SSH